 On my own journey I have come to learn that a “textbook birth” from the provider’s perspective may very well be remembered by the family as having been very traumatic.
 Research, and experience, has shown me that it’s not about the kind of birth you had; whether you had a water birth with oils diffusing and romantic music or a scheduled Caesarean, but rather it is primarily about the care you receive at the time of birth and the degree to which your autonomy was honoured and celebrated.

 Our Canadian healthcare system is still deeply steeped in paternalism, a remnant of birth being pushed from midwife-led home delivery to male physician-led hospital birth.
 This system encourages women to be “good patients” by donning a gown upon hospital admission and doing what the care provider says, lest you be considered “non-compliant”, which causes women and their families to have great difficulty speaking up for themselves and their babies.

 I felt myself moving in a different direction than typical Ontario maternity care and left my work of 10 years in February 2020, and before Covid hit, my family and I strongly considered moving to the US so that I could work in a birth centre/homebirth environment.
-This decision was not based on the idea that I think that homebirth is best or the ideal way to have a baby, but I was simply burnt out from navigating the Ontario healthcare system as it stands, as a Midwife who was supposed to support her clients, but watched them get trampled as soon as they entered the hospital or accessed OB services.
+I was so done with navigating the Ontario healthcare system as it stands, as a Midwife who was supposed to support her clients, but watched them get trampled as soon as they entered the hospital or accessed OB services.

 My own birth stories

 I am not the birth worker I was when my children were born, and a deep part of me aches to have a third chance to try at a physiologic birth, but I also know that my stories give depth and meaning to the work I do.